Professor Lex Bouter works in the Department of Methodology and Integrity at Vrije Universiteit.

 As Professor Bouter explains, selective reporting bias can incorporate a number of other types of bias, such as :

 Selective reporting bias, FFP, and other examples of research misconduct, all contribute to a culture of mistrust in science and academia.
 However, journal editors can play a role in helping change this perception, by upholding a culture of research integrity on their journals.

 Professor Bouter shares eight suggestions for journal editors looking to promote research integrity:

 Taylor & Francis is committed to publishing high quality research which meets the highest standards of research integrity and publication ethics.
+Please read the Taylor & Francis Editorial Policies, including our guidance on research ethics and consent.
 If you have any concerns or questions about research integrity on your journal, contact your Portfolio Manager at Taylor & Francis.

 Are you a researcher?
 For more information on responsible research conduct, read our ethical guidelines for authors.